 Camping is a great part of the Folk Fest experience.

 Camping with your Folk Fest community is a wonderful, freeing, expressive experience that often feels like an escape from reality, but it’s important to keep your wits about you.
 Be good to yourself and to each other.
-Continue the Folk Fest legacy of being respectful, caring, kind and gentle with your camping community.
+Continue the Folk Fest legacy of being a respectful, caring, kind and gentle community.

 Camp near your friends, mark your property and your tent and take your valuables with you when leave.
 If you’re not camped near your friends, make friends with your neighbours!

 Safety volunteers (in blue vests) patrol the campgrounds and are there to facilitate a safe and enjoyable experience for everyone.
 It is not their mission to police your lifestyle or inhibit self-expression.
 Please assist them by following their instructions when asked to do so.
 In the event of an emergency, call 911 first.

 Using the buddy system is the best way to take care of your friends at the festival.
 Take in the festival sights and sounds in pairs or groups, especially at night when the site and campgrounds look a little different.

 The festival may seem like an escape from reality, and while it is a magical place, help keep the festival vibe alive and your experience positive by acting responsibly.
 You want to remember every moment of your festival weekend, don’t you?
 Of course you do!
 Please practice moderation and personal responsibility.